And once again from Hayatop, the prestigious, frequently visited EIB building in Midtown Manhattan.

 If the superdelegates decide on Obama, the Clintons will demand quite a bit more than a pound of flesh to concede.

-Because for all their power, they don't get the Democrat right to a secret ballot.
+These superdelegates, you might even feel sorry for these people because for all their power, they don't get the Democrat right to a secret ballot.

-These people, we're gonna know.
+These people, we're going to know.

-We're gonna know how these people voted.
+We're going to know how these people voted.

-It's gonna be brutal for these people.
+It's going to be brutal for these people.

 Are they voting for a candidate or are they voting for their political future?

-This is why I raised the question.
+This is why I raise the question.

 The Democrat delegates or the Democrat superdelegates.